chimay/wheel/README.md

 if you just want to alternate the two last circles in history, you’ll probably prefer `<D-w>^`.

+If you press `<D-w><C-^>`, you can choose the alternate mode in a menu :

+- Alternate anywhere
+- Alternate in the same circle
+- Alternate in the same torus
+- Alternate in another circle
+- Alternate in another torus
+- Alternate in same torus but another circle

-You can also alternate two last files inside the same circle with `TODO`.
+A common case is to alternate two files in the same circle, and two circles in the same torus.
 So, you have the square :

 | circle 1, file 1 | circle 1, file 2 |
 | circle 2, file 3 | circle 2, file 4 |

 at your fingertips.

-Finally, `TODO` alternate two last history files, regardless of their circles.

 # Licence